 If you visit this site regularly you’ll know that I’m a huge TMNT fan.
 The original 1990 live action film is one my all time favourites.
 Faithful, funny and surprisingly adult; it’s extremely under appreciated.

-Putting aside my love for that film, there are still two massive obstacles between me and any enjoyment for the latest take on the heroes in a half shell.
+Putting aside TMNT ’90, there are two obstacles blocking my possible enjoyment of the latest take on the Turtles.

 What is good then?
 Well, I have a shock for you.
 I didn’t think Megan Fox was terrible.
 I know right!?
 A yellow jacket is never going to put her on the same level as the excellent Judith Hoag but she isn’t annoying and fits in with the overall vibe well (take that how you will).
 It might be a back-handed compliment but the fact she didn’t stick out as particularly good or bad to me is a triumph.

 The action scenes are cool too, with the snow based scene many will have seen in the trailers the main spectacle.
 It’s good to see the turtles away from the sewers and rooftops for a different sort of battle.
-They’re fights are well choreographed, exciting, and the mo-cap tech used to create them is far better at showing off their skills than anything that came before cinematically.
+You’ll never top the physicality of men in suits, but unlike some other blockbusters, we can at least what’s going on.

 The bond between the brothers is present and strong, as is their relationship with Master Splinter.
 He’s quite the task master, and not averse to punishing them.
-Splinter has always been a mix of father and coach, and though I’m not sure about his design I can’t fault his portrayal.
+I’m not sure about his design but I can’t fault his portrayal.

-It’s exciting to see a new take on the design on the characters but it’s a mixed bag.
-With lips and nostrils the anthropomorphism has been taken too far for my liking.
-The detail and how the actors performances have been transferred is to be commended, but it’s spoilt by really obvious touches like giving Donnie glasses (because he’s clever obviously, ugh).
+It’s exciting to see a new take on the design, but it’s lazy!
+Lips and nostrils take the anthropomorphism too far for my liking.
+The tech is impressive, but popping glasses on the clever guy is just derivative.
 The size of our heroes is odd too.
 They aren’t just human size, but bulky, 7 foot tall bruisers; which make them seem a weird fit for being ninjas.

-Continuing on the turtles themselves, they’re personalities are clearly defined in the usual ways but two things really stuck out to me.
-The first is Michaelangelo’s pervy attitude towards April.
+The turtle’s personalities are clearly defined, but oh my goodness, why does Mikey have to be such a perve?
 The original film struck a very adult tone, with robbery, violence and smoking all dealt with in a way that didn’t make them seem cool whilst not hitting you over the head with a ‘it’s bad m’kay’ message.
 Here though Mikey talks about his shell hardening and on more than occasion just comes across as leery.
 One of the turtles having a crush on April is nothing new, but it could have been handled far better.

 To sum up, in a world that includes armoured ninjas and mutated animals I couldn’t wrap my head around the fact Splinter learns Ninjitsu from a book labelled ‘NINJITSU’.
 He then teaches it to his sons.